Noru-0/EX_AWAD_REGISTRATION_FE/README.md

     npm install

+If you see errors about peer deps during installs in this project use --legacy-peer-deps

+    npm install --legacy-peer-deps

 ## Available scripts
 - `npm run dev` / `pnpm dev` — start Next.js in development mode
 - `npm run build` / `pnpm build` — build for production